triply-at/leaflet-geotiff-2/README.md

   // The block size to use for buffer
   blockSize: 65536,

-  // Optional, override default opasity of 1 on the image added to the map
+  // Optional, override default opacity of 1 on the image added to the map
   opacity: 1,
 };